khoi148/gameportal-ubi/README.md

   to reset the player database, and insert some generic default players

 **STEP2**

--Use GET `/playerinfo/listplayers` to see a list of players in the Database.
+- Use GET `/playerinfo/listplayers` to see a list of players in the Database.
 Choose one player, use their playerId and gameId values, for the next step
--Use GET `/gameinfo/:gameId/playerinfo/:playerId`
+- Use GET `/gameinfo/:gameId/playerinfo/:playerId`
   i.e. `/gameinfo/5f27162dab76f761fa931160/playerinfo/1001-1`
   To lookup one player's info

 **STEP3**

--Use PUT `/gameinfo/:gameId/playerinfo/:playerId/stars/:newStars/coins/:newCoins`
+- Use PUT `/gameinfo/:gameId/playerinfo/:playerId/stars/:newStars/coins/:newCoins`
   i.e. `/gameinfo/5f27162dab76f761fa931160/playerinfo/1001-1/stars/599/coins/300`
   To change the star and coin values for one player
--Use PUT `/gameinfo/:gameId/playerinfo/:playerId/fullname/:newName`
+- Use PUT `/gameinfo/:gameId/playerinfo/:playerId/fullname/:newName`
   i.e. `/gameinfo/5f27162dab76f761fa931160/playerinfo/1001-1/fullname/MegamanX`
   To change the name of one player

 # Requirement 3: "Provide an API to get rewards from players when the event completes"

 **STEP1**

--Use `/listevents` to see a list of events.
+- Use `/listevents` to see a list of events.
   Pick one event and its \_id and gameRef values for the Step 3.

 **STEP2**

--Use `/playerinfo/listplayers` again
+- Use `/playerinfo/listplayers` again
   Choose a player entry, whose gameId matches the gameRef from Step 1.
   Use that player's playerId value i.e. '1001-0' in Step 3.

 **STEP3**

--Use GET `/event/:eventId/game/:gameId/player/:playerId`
+- Use GET `/event/:eventId/game/:gameId/player/:playerId`
   with the appropiate values from STEPS 1 and 2.
   This gets the event reward amount AND update the player's rewards with the event amount.
   Feel free to use requirement 2's playerlookup feature, to see how the player's rewards changed.